AndreyKol1/Winstars-AI-DS-intership/task1/README.md

 ### CPU-only
 After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install -r requirementsCPU.txt`**.
 This will install all necessary packages to run the project.

-### GPU support
+### GPU
-After creating and running virtual environment(recommended) go the terminal and execute a command **`pip install -r requirementsGPU.txt`**.
-This will install all necessary packages to run the project.
-If installation goes wrong on torch package, try this command **`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126`** or visit https://pytorch.org/get-started/locally/ this link to check cuda version compatible with your gpu and then try again running **`pip install -r requirementsGPU.txt`**.
+After creating and running virtual environment(recommended) visit the pytorch web-site: https://pytorch.org/get-started/locally/ and pick cuda version compatible with your GPU.
+Execute a given command, this will download all necessary pytorch modules.
+After that, execute a command **`pip install -r requirementsGPU.txt`**.
+This will install all other necessary packages to run the project.